Tenofovir Disoproxil Fumarate (ten-OF-oh-vir dye-soe-PROX-il FUE-ma-rate)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using acyclovir (Zovirax®), atazanavir (Reyataz®), cidofovir (Vistide®), didanosine (Videx®), famciclovir (Famvir®), ganciclovir (Cytovene®), lopinavir/ritonavir (Kaletra®), probenecid, valacyclovir (Valtrex®), or valganciclovir (Valcyte?).
+- Make sure your doctor knows if you are also using adefovir (Hepsera®, acyclovir (Zovirax®), atazanavir (Reyataz®), cidofovir (Vistide®), didanosine (Videx®), ganciclovir (Cytovene®), lopinavir/ritonavir (Kaletra®), valacyclovir (Valtrex®), or valganciclovir (Valcyte®).
 Tell your doctor if you are using any medicines that may be hard on your kidneys.
-This medicine may interact with many other medicines.
-Tell your doctor about all other medicines you are using.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or planning to become pregnant, or if you have liver disease, hepatitis B infection, or kidney disease.
-Tell your doctor if you have a history of bone problems.
+- Make sure your doctor knows if you are pregnant, or if you have kidney disease or liver disease.

 - Two rare but serious reactions to this medicine are lactic acidosis (build-up of acid in the blood) and an enlarged liver.
+These are more common if you are female, very overweight (obese), or have been taking anti-HIV medicines for a long time.
 Call your doctor right away if you feel very tired, weak, or nauseated, if you vomit or have trouble breathing, or if your skin or eyes have turned yellow.

 - This medicine may cause you to have excess body fat.
 Tell your doctor if you notice changes in your body shape, such as an increased amount of fat in the upper back and neck, or around the chest and stomach area.
 You might also lose fat from the legs, arms, and face.